 Looking aft of the Caribbean Dining Room, the etched glass, tables and some of the chairs are among the original items.

-All original- specially commissioned paintings, flanked by light sconces are echos of 1950's design.
+A series of all origina l- specially commissioned paintings, flanked by light sconces are echos of 1950's design.

 Detailed look at the etched glass paneling, this spanish galleon and mermaids definately add a nice maritime feel to the Dining Room..